BGforgeNet/EItweaks/README.md

   - Stronger Green Dragon Horn.

 - Regeneration:
-  - Undead and golems no longer regenerate
+  - Disabled for undead and golems
   - Halved for dragons and ogres
+  - Green/blue trolls are untouched, and black ones now match them
-  - Dramatically for all other monster types and PC
+  - Reduced dramatically for all other monsters and characters

 - Resistances:
   - Hard leather and hide now provide extra protection against piercing (match monster protection)